 Refugee crisis in Uganda

-Fighting in Uganda’s neighboring countries has pushed over 100,000 refugees into border areas within the last few years.
+Fighting in Uganda’s neighboring countries has pushed over hundreds of thousands of refugees into border areas within the last few years.
 Homes are looted, towns change hands between forces, and both men and women are often raped as a weapon of war.

 Most recently, refugees have fled into Uganda to escape conflict in South Sudan